thedynamiclinker/sudocode/lost+found/3/2 - Church's Thesis (Not that one).md

 1: So nobody does that.
 The basic stuff.
 Definitions.
 Theorems.
 Like if mathematics was a C program, they're not even writing the header files in ZFC.

-0: Good analogy?
+0: Good analogy!
 And yes.

 1: Yes?